 To Top off the Toasts: If you’re worried about toasts running long, have your cake brought out as the toasts are ending.
 This is also a great way to signal to your older guests that the official events of the evening have ended, and they can head home without missing a thing.

 The Last Hour of the Reception: Is there a better late-night snack than cake?
 In fact, there is—wedding cake.
 Save your cake cutting for the last hour of the reception to signal that things are coming to a close on your big day or to give your guests a sugar rush for one last hour of dancing.

-Slice your cake with a cake slicer and serve it with a cake server.
+First step to your cake cutting guide: Acquire and use the right tools.
+Simply put, slice your cake with a cake slicer and serve it with a cake server.
 Is there a difference?
 Definitely.
 A cake slicer is thinner, allowing for controlled smaller slices, while a cake server is wide enough to allow for a cake slice to lay on its side without falling.

 Cake Tip: If you need an excuse to eat more cake (or at least cut more) practice cutting cakes with your partner.
 You’ll both feel extra confident in the gesture.
 Plus, more cake.
 Need we say more?

 The secret to a proper cake-cutting stance is (ironically) a spin on spooning.
 Either you or your partner should stand closest to the cake, with the other standing behind.
 The “little spoon” will pick up the knife.
 The “big spoon” can place their hands on top of the little spoon’s hands so that you’re both holding the cake knife.
-From there, both spoons can help lift the knife and cut the cake.
+From there, both spoons can help lift the knife and cut a slice of cake.